 Where can you stay or park your motorhome?

-There are of course several different hotels to choose from in Vadstena, and there is also Vadstena campping.
-If you're travelling by camper van, you can park overnight at the car park in Lilla hamnen, not far from the castle.
-As usual, we arrived too late to find a free spot, so we had to drive further out of town.
+There are of course several hotels to choose from in Vadstena, such as Vadstena Klosterhotell, and there is also Vadstena Camping.
+If you are travelling by campervan, you can park overnight at the car park in Lilla hamnen, not far from the castle.
+As usual, we arrived too late to find a free space, so we had to roll further out of town.

 More to see and do in Vadstena